Not all links are created equal.

 Now, I’ve been doing SEO for years.
 So I obviously want to be featured in here and get the added exposure (in addition to a sweet link).

-Check out the lower left-hand corner of this list:
+Check out the lower right-hand corner of this list:

 They saved the best for last, right? 😉